Kozak consensus sequence: Sequence

 The AUG is the initiation codon encoding a methionine amino acid at the N-terminus of the protein.
 (Rarely, GUG is used as an initiation codon, but methionine is still the first amino acid as it is the met-tRNA in the initiation complex that binds to the mRNA).
 Variation within the Kozak sequence alters the "strength" thereof.
 Kozak sequence strength refers to the favorability of initiation, affecting how much protein is synthesized from a given mRNA.
 The A nucleotide of the "AUG" is delineated as +1 in mRNA sequences with the preceding base being labeled as −1, i.e. there is no 0 position.
 For a 'strong' consensus, the nucleotides at positions +4 (i.e. G in the consensus) and −3 (i.e. either A or G in the consensus) relative to the +1 nucleotide must both match the consensus.
 An 'adequate' consensus has only 1 of these sites, while a 'weak' consensus has neither.
 The cc at −1 and −2 are not as conserved, but contribute to the overall strength.
 There is also evidence that a G in the -6 position is important in the initiation of translation.
 While the +4 and the −3 positions in the Kozak sequence have the greatest relative importance in the establishing a favorable initiation context a CC or AA motif at −2 and −1 were found to be important in the initiation of translation in tobacco and maize plants.
 Protein synthesis in yeast was found to be highly affected by composition of the Kozak sequence in yeast, with adenine enrichment resulting in higher levels of gene expression.
-A suboptimal Kozak sequence can allow for PIC to scan past the first AUG site and start initiation at a downstream AUG codon.
+A suboptimal Kozak sequence can allow for the pre-initiation complex (PIC) to scan past the first AUG site and start initiation at a downstream AUG codon.

 A sequence logo showing the most conserved bases around the initiation codon from over 10 000 human mRNAs.
 Larger letters indicate a higher frequency of incorporation.
 Note the larger size of A and G at the 8 position (−3, Kozak position) and at the G at position 14 which corresponds to (+4) position in the Kozak sequence.